-After your tooth extraction, it’s very important to take care of the area to promote healing and avoid an infection.
-It’s recommended that you keep the site clean and follow these guidelines to help you heal properly.
+After your tooth extraction procedure, it’s very important to take care of the area to promote healing and avoid an infection.
+It’s recommended that you keep the site clean and follow the recovery process to help you heal properly.

 You now know the things that you have to keep in mind before proceeding with a procedure for tooth extraction in Allen or Fairview.
 But the question is, where to find a reliable dental office near you in either Allen, Fairview, McKinney, or Lucas?
 Here’s where Sloan Creek Dental comes in.
-Sloan Creek Dental is focused on your oral health and your needs.
-We give every patient our undivided attention to ensure you are taken care of.
+At our office located in Fairview, we are focused on your oral health and your needs.
+We give give every patient our undivided attention to ensure you are taken care of.
 Schedule an appointment with experienced dentists at Sloan Creek Dental today and take the first step toward restoring health and happiness in your smile.